 Still, the Craigslist concept remained minimal.
 No big capital-raising venture, no public stock offerings, although, truth be known, the site and business warranted such an offering more so than many of those that got massive Wall Street funding.
 No, it was simpler than that.

-The universal appeal of the site is the simple format, ease of navigation and the ability of the customer to quickly find what he is looking for.
+The universal appeal of the site is the simple format, ease of navigation, and the ability of the customer to find what he is looking for quickly.
 With 99 percent text and few graphics to slow loading, the site looks more like one that you might have seen in the days of dial-up and 28.8K modems.
 The minimalism is still by design, even though connections and computers are substantially faster than they were in 1995.

-Oftentimes, design seems to only follow the needs and interest of the designer and not those of the user, which could spell disaster in the fast-moving, fickle-user world of the Internet.
+Often, design seems only to follow the needs and interests of the designer and not those of the user, which could spell disaster in the fast-moving, fickle-user world of the Internet.

 Security is still a big issue on the Net.
-Craig is a fan of the open source operating systems such a Linux, on which the Apple OS is based, to get around problems that he sees in server systems based in the Windows environment.
+Craig is a fan of the open-source operating systems such a Linux, on which the Mac OS is based, to get around problems that he sees in server systems using the Windows environment.

 Besides security, the Craigslist engineers have another issue to deal with — speed.
-With something like 500,000 visitors jamming the servers everyday, 24/7, the traffic load presents some issues, even in a minimalist environment.
+With something like 500,000 visitors jamming the servers every day, 24/7, the traffic load presents some problems, even in a minimalist environment.

 Newmark is pretty active when it comes to causes and things he views as important.
-He blogs (Cnewmark.com) on a regular basis, and his blogs may or may not have anything to do with his business.
+He blogs (Cnewmark.com) regularly, and his posts may or may not have anything to do with his business.
 What the blog does is put him closer to his constituents and allow him to add his voice on matters that are important to him.
-One of those matters is what he calls the misuse of the Internet by PR people with what he considers less-thanhonest goals.
+One of those matters is what he calls the misuse of the Internet by PR people with what he considers less-than-honest goals.